mreflow/pausable-obs-source-record/README.md

-# Source Record filter for OBS Studio
+# Pausable Source Record filter for OBS Studio

 Plugin for OBS Studio to make sources available to record via a filter - Now with the ability to pause all recordings simultaneously.